 The guiding principles established to inform the development and implementation of the Standards specifically recognize the fact that children’s development reflects the ethnic, cultural and linguistic diversity of their families and communities.
 The Standards were designed to support adaptation and individualization of learning experiences in order to provide every child with a responsive learning environment.
 Such an environment demonstrates respect for children’s home languages and cultural/ethnic backgrounds.
 Top of page

 Yes, the original Standards were translated into Spanish.
-This Spanish version of the Standards is available on the Wisconsin Early Childhood Collaborating Partners Web site at http://www.collaboratingpartners.com/wmels-documents.php, and printed copies are available through the Child Care Information Center website.
-It is anticipated that the 2007 expanded version of the Standards will be translated.
-Once translated, the expanded version will replace the current version available on the Web site.
+This Spanish version of the Standards is available on the Wisconsin Early Childhood Collaborating Partners Web site at http://www.collaboratingpartners.com/wmels-documents.php, and printed copies can be ordered through the Child Care Information Center website.
 Top of page